hapax/hapax.github.io/assets/form.md

 date:  2021-01-26
 ---

-**January 26, 2021.** **
+**January 26, 2021.** *Various musics on the philosophy of science, mathematics, and a dash of Aristotle.*

 #### Introduction

-In this post, I want to consider various aspects of the philosophy of science and mathematics that have been percolating for a few years.
+When you think about it, reductionism is

 #### What is a particle?